 Confirm CSRD applicability status of European trading partners

-Confirm whether major European customers fall under CSRD reporting obligations, and forecast when supplier information collection is likely to begin.
-As application expands to large companies between 2025 and 2026, proactive contact is effective.
+Confirm which CSRD wave major European customers fall under, and forecast when supplier information collection is likely to begin.
+Even after the Wave 2/3 delay, data collection for FY2027/2028 reporting will begin ahead of the formal report date, so proactive contact is effective.
 Directly contacting the ESG procurement lead at trading partners or reviewing supplier engagement policies in their annual reports serves as the starting point for information gathering.

 Build human rights due diligence infrastructure

-CSDDD requirements largely overlap with Japan's human rights DD guidelines (Ministry of Economy, Trade and Industry; Ministry of Foreign Affairs).
-Establish the foundations of a human rights policy, stakeholder engagement, and grievance mechanisms aligned with international human rights standards (UN Guiding Principles).
-In particular, labor conditions for foreign technical intern trainees and emerging market suppliers are high-scrutiny areas from Western perspectives — prioritize status reviews and infrastructure development.
+CSDDD requirements largely overlap with national human rights DD guidance and the UN Guiding Principles.
+Establish the foundations of a human rights policy, stakeholder engagement, and grievance mechanisms aligned with international human rights standards.
+Labor conditions for migrant workers, agency labor, and emerging market suppliers are high-scrutiny areas from Western perspectives — prioritize status reviews and infrastructure development.

 Prepare ESG information in English and standardize formats